Fischewr/FlappyDuck/README.md

 ---

-Challenge yourself to beat your own high score in Flappy Bird and enjoy the fun of this game!
+Challenge yourself to beat your own high score in Flappy Duck and enjoy the fun of this game!
 If you have any questions or feedback, don't hesitate to reach out.